- ‘Made to last’: More than 100 years old, Canadian wool company thrives in changing knitting market

 “Outside the box” has become a very common expression these days.
 But for a hooker, what is the box you are to work outside?
 What makes up your box?

 A list all of the articles about dye techniques, dye tools and dye recipes published in Rug Hooking Magazine since its beginning in 1989.
-Compiled by Jane Thacker, librarian for Olde Forge Branch.
+Compiled by Jane Thacker, librarian for Ottawa Olde Forge Rug Hooking.

 Preparing to hook

 An instructional page from a rug hooker along with other hooking-related information and products.